 Make a representation

-Please use the button below to download the application form to make a representation against a premises licence or club premises certificate under the Licensing Act 2003:
+Use this button to make a representation against a premises licence, or club premises certificate, under the Licensing Act 2003:

 What happens after you submit a representation?